-- Review zoning bylaws to assess where current bylaws inadvertently promote conditions that may contribute to fire spread (e.g., landscaping, fencing). - Determine where bylaws can be updated or strengthened to reduce wildfire risk to development, such as adopting bylaws tied to wildfire hazard levels and requiring minimum standards for access, water supply, construction materials and techniques, and vegetation management.
+Review land use bylaws to assess where current bylaws inadvertently promote conditions that may contribute to fire spread (e.g., smoke prohibitions scaping, fencing).

+Determine where bylaws can be updated or strengthened to reduce wildfire risk to development, such as adopting bylaws tied to wildfire risk reduction.
+Activities related to FireSmart legislation and planning (referred to as Community Planning in the FCFS program) are generally considered in the Expansion phase of the FireSmart Roadmap.